Leecia-2864/Final-Project/README.md

 # Final-Project
 # Where should a drinks company run promotions?¶
 ## 📖 Background
-#### Your company owns a chain of stores across Russia that sell a variety of alcoholic drinks.
-The company recently ran a wine promotion in Saint Petersburg that was very successful.
-Due to the cost to the business, it isn’t possible to run the promotion in all regions.
-The marketing team would like to target 10 other regions that have similar buying habits to Saint Petersburg where they would expect the promotion to be similarly successful.
+#### A business owns a chain of establishments selling various alcoholic beverages all over Russia.
+Recently, the business successfully promoted wine in Saint Petersburg.
+The promotion cannot be run across the globe due to the expense to the company.
+The marketing team wants to focus on ten more areas with comparable purchasing patterns to Saint Petersburg where they anticipate the promotion to be as successful.
 ## The data
 #### The marketing team has sourced you with historical sales volumes per capita for several different drinks types.